sunfounder/kepler-kit/docs/source/video_course/lesson64.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 64 :  Object Oriented Programming Example in MicroPython with LEDs
+Lesson 64:  Object Oriented Programming Example in MicroPython with LEDs
 ===================================================================================

 This tutorial covers object-oriented programming (OOP) with the Raspberry Pi Pico W, focusing on controlling LEDs: